 Step 5: Washing

 Take a cup and begin wetting down your cat’s fur.
 Never just dunk them in water and ALWAYS avoid getting water in their ears or on their face.
 Only use a damp washcloth to wipe down the face and ear area.
 You will want to do this quickly but calmly.
 Rubbing your cat’s favorite spot will help relax them.
-Mine enjoy a light neck rub during their baths.
+Mine enjoys a light neck rub during their baths.
 Depending on the length of your cat’s fur, use your best judgment for the amount of soap you need.
 Start on the back and work the soap to the chest and front legs, then the back to the tail and rear legs.
 Keep the soap on the back and work out from there, do not use extra on the belly as it will take longer to rinse.

 Step 6: Rinsing